how-to

 Here's what happens behind the scenes when you forward an email to your Quicktion address:

-1. Email arrives at Quicktion.
-Your forwarded email hits the Quicktion mail server.
-This happens almost instantly after you forward (or after your auto-forwarding rule triggers).
+1. Your forwarded email hits the Quicktion mail server almost instantly after you forward, or after your auto-forwarding rule triggers.

-2. Content is extracted.
-Quicktion parses the email and pulls out the key fields: subject line, sender name and address, date, the full email body (with formatting preserved), and any attachments like PDFs, images, or documents.
+2. Quicktion parses the email and pulls out the key fields: subject line, sender name and address, date, and the full email body.
+Formatting is preserved.

-3. A Notion page is created.
-Quicktion creates a new page in the Notion database linked to your destination.
-The email body is converted into native Notion blocks — headings, lists, links, and images all come through properly formatted.
+3. A new page is created in the Notion database linked to your destination.
+The email body is converted into native Notion blocks — headings, lists, and links all come through properly formatted.
+This is where Notion's format really shines: you get a proper rich document, not a wall of plain text.

-4. Properties are auto-mapped.
-If your Notion database has properties for things like "Sender," "Date," or "Subject," Quicktion automatically maps the email fields to matching properties.
+4. If your Notion database has properties for things like "Sender," "Date," or "Subject," Quicktion automatically maps the email fields to matching properties.
 You can customize this mapping in your destination settings.

-5. Attachments are uploaded.
-Any files attached to the email are uploaded directly to Notion.
+5. Any files attached to the email are uploaded directly to Notion.
 If your database has a files property, the attachments are linked there.

-6. It shows up in your activity feed.
-You can see a log of every processed email in the Quicktion dashboard, including whether it succeeded and a link to the created Notion page.
+6. You can see a log of every processed email in the Quicktion dashboard, including whether it succeeded and a link to the created Notion page.

 What Gets Saved to Notion?